Login to your account

 The number of cases of sexually transmitted infections (STIs) reported in Europe is increasing every year, with an estimated 17 million new cases per annum in Western Europe.
 If you engage in unprotected sexual activity, you are putting yourself at risk of potentially contracting an STI.

 Genital herpes is a highly contagious and common sexually transmitted infection (STI) caused by the herpes simplex virus.
-The virus can be split into two common strains known as HSV-1 and HSV-2, however genital herpes is mainly contracted...
+The virus causes itchy red genital sores and fluid blisters on the skin.
+Unfortunately, the virus is not curable and can lay...

-Bacterial vaginosis (BV) is an extremely common bacterial infection that affects women only.
-Also known as gardnerella vaginosis, BV can be a discomforting condition caused by a combination of bacteria that occurs in the vagina.
-Bacterial...
+Bacterial vaginosis (BV), also known as gardnerella vaginosis, is an extremely common bacterial vaginal infection that affects women.
+BV can be a discomforting condition caused by a combination of naturally occurring vaginal bacteria.
+Bacterial va...

 Non-specific urethritis (NSU) can affect both men and women and is classified as a bacterial STI.
 It is most often spread by other STIs, particularly chlamydia.
 Urethritis occurs when the urethra becomes inflamed, and the term "non-specific" refers to the fact that the direct cause of this particular infection is not yet understood.
 NSU is easily treated with a course of antibiotics.